-Ecological surveys and assessment must demonstrate that no impacts to the stream, SINC or protected species within or adjacent to the land will be affected by the proposal.
+Ecological surveys and assessment must highlight any potential impacts on the stream, SINC or protected species within or adjacent to the land that will be affected by the proposal.
 Any potential ecological impacts highlighted will need to be appropriately mitigated.